argearriojas/UAI23-Arriojas_611/README.md

 ## Run all experiments

-You can run this commands to go through all experiments sequentially
+You can run these commands to go through all experiments sequentially
 ```
 python windy_frozen_lake_experiments.py
 python windy_frozen_lake_model_free.py